cghuisunshine/cghuisunshine.github.io/README.md

    Step 3: You parse secret message

-        Open the link of secret message, click importMyKey to import your key file(myKeys.json that you use exportMyKey saved before).
+        Open the link of secret message received, click importMyKey to import your key file(myKeys.json that you use exportMyKey saved before).

         Click decrypt to parse the secret message.